 For me, this happened after the first year of college when I was about 19.
 I had worked over summer and also for about 8 months before moving to Melbourne in Australia for school, and had saved up enough to start going on little trips here and there with friends.
 It wasn’t until a few years ago that I started traveling again with my family.
-It’s not always a breeze, but here’s my take on why you should do it, and why you should do it now.
+It’s not always a breeze and I occasionally need a glass of wine (or two) to calm down, but here’s my take on the benefits traveling as a family, why you should do it, and why you should do it now.

 1. Let them get to know you better as an adult